onlygoorba/mmlxrayscanner/README.md

 ## ⚠️ Disclaimer

 This tool is created for educational purposes and network analysis only.
-The developer (`mhmmd_ah1`) is not responsible for any misuse.
+The developer  is not responsible for any misuse.

-## 📄 License

-Distributed under the MIT License.

 #contact :